rolisingh10/deep-learning_challenge/README.md

 What variable(s) should be removed from the input data because they are neither targets nor features?

-* The variables "STATUS"and "SPECIAL_CONSIDERATIONS" in the last two attempts.
+* The variables "EIN" and "NAME" should be removed from the input data beacuse they are neither targets nor features.

 #### Compiling, Training, and Evaluating the Model